No Way Out – No Wave Years in NYC (1978-84)

-Bored with the predictable career options, classically trained musicians like Jill Kroesen and Arthur Russell were breaking new ground in New York City starting in the mid-1970s.
-Together with non-musicians and performers, they made the line between music and art blur.
+Bored by predictable career prospects, classically trained musicians such as Jill Kroesen and Arthur Russell broke new ground in New York City in the mid-1970s.
+Together with non-musicians and performers, they blurred the boundaries between music and art.

-Most of those involved in what critics would label no wave in 1978 shared a nihilistic mindset.
-Inspired by prevailing styles such as punk, hip-hop, disco, dub, and world music, and driven by a DIY attitude, they explored realms ranging from abrasive noise to mutant disco.
+Most of those involved in what critics would call no wave in 1978 shared a nihilistic mindset.
+Inspired by prevailing styles such as punk, hip-hop, disco, dub and world music, and driven by a DIY attitude, they explored areas ranging from abrasive noise to mutant disco.

-In their conversation during No Wave Time Warp, visual artist and noise musician Joseph Nechvatal and Paul Paulun focused on the noisier terrain that movement explored.
-This show features what else mattered at the time.
+In their conversation No Wave Time Warp, visual artist and noise musician Joseph Nechvatal and Paul Paulun focused on the noisier terrain explored by this movement.
+This mix features what else was important back then.

 44-minute mix featuring tracks by Boris Policeband, Bush Tetras, Jill Kroesen, Konk and others.